For ABOG 2024 Certifying Exam Candidates

-The application period for the 2023 certifying exam begins on March 1st.
-However, if you wait this long to enter cases, you’re already EIGHT months behind.
+The application period for the 2024 certifying exam begins on March 1st.
 For all GYN patients, you should have a file containing each patient’s H&P, operative notes, pathology reports, and discharge summaries.
 For OB patients, their file should contain their prenatal form, delivery notes, discharge summaries, and postpartum notes.
 Don’t make it complicated - just enter the cases based on your clinical and common sense.
-Rest assured, Dr. Das will facilitate our Case List Construction during our Virtual April 2023 review course, which starts on the 18th and concludes on the 23rd.
+Rest assured, Dr. Das will facilitate our Case List Construction during our Virtual April 2024 Board Review Course, which starts on the 9th and concludes on the 14th.
 ABC utilizes e-learning tools and strategies to appeal to and meet the needs of all adult learners preparing for their OB/GYN certifying board exam.
 Each day is filled with focused didactic sessions on OB, REI, Primary Care, Oncology, GYN/Office & FPM.

 It’s always good to keep it all in perspective.
 Begin with the end in mind.
 Make sure you cross-reference to the AOBOG list of exam content before you launch or monitor your studying.